shsingh/opensase/README.md

-# SASE (Secure Access Service Edge components using Open Source tools)
+# SASE (Secure Access Service Edge) components with OSS

 Credits: the following repo is forked from https://github.com/sweitzel/docker-vpnbox